jumpingjoy/watchnationpro/apple-watch-6-review.md

 Our rating: ★★★★★ | 😎

 Apple watch series 6 comes with a variety of watch faces.
-Each watch faces can be customized too.
+Each watch's faces can be customized too.
 The watch face displays time, metrics of different activities, and other details on the home screen.
 For example, the Activity analog watch face shows the Activity progress and the analog watch in the display.
 Apart from this watch face, I would like to mention some more watch faces you can try.